-Construction workers in California and nationwide face particularly dangerous jobs due to the general lack of safety protection, equipment or training.
+Construction workers in California and nationwide face particularly dangerous jobs due to the general lack of safety protection, equipment, or training.
 The U.S. Bureau of Labor Statistics reports that fatal injuries on construction sites increased by 5 percent in 2014, for a total of 874.
-In addition, there are hundreds of thousands of work injuries reported and about a million workers compensation claims are filed each year.
+In addition, there are hundreds of thousands of work injuries reported, and about a million workers compensation claims are filed each year.

-Working in construction involves such positions as carpenter, bricklayer, electrician, plumber, painters, framers, laborers and more.
+Working in construction involves such positions as a carpenter, bricklayer, electrician, plumber, painters, framers, laborers, and more.
 OSHA, which is the federal watchdog agency to oversee compliance with safety rules, is known to be severely understaffed and unable to investigate each incident.
 The massive numbers of claim petitions filed are related generally to the nationwide boom in the construction of new residential buildings and office buildings.
 When there is an oversupply of work to be done, there is extra pressure on builders to cut corners and get done faster, which puts workers in jeopardy.

-Therefore, the main cause of the very large numbers of work injuries is the lack of onsite construction control or safety measures.
+Therefore, the main cause of the very large number of work injuries is the lack of onsite construction control or safety measures.
 This includes a paucity of safety gear despite the fact that the employer must provide such protective devices by mandated state and federal law.
 It is also recognized in the industry that non-union sites are in general not as safe as union sites, which are more regularly monitored.